oar-team/batsim/doc/proto_description.md

 ### JOB_COMPLETED

 A job has completed its execution.
+It acknowledges that the actions coming from a previous ```EXECUTE_JOB``` message have been done (successfully or not, depending on whether the job completed without reaching timeout).

 - **data**: a job id string with a status string (TIMEOUT, SUCCESS)
 - **example**: